sha1roedah/DHCP-C2/README.md

 Utilizes unreserved Option Header 181 to transmit data.

-## Instructuctions
+# Instructions

-Server side
+- Server side

+  - Run the arpspoof.py script to spoof

-   Run the DHCP.py script.
+  - Run the DHCP.py script.

-   This will start the DHCP server and the listener will create a window where you can see DHCP DORAI packets in real time.
+  - This will start the DHCP server and the listener will create a window where you can see DHCP DORAI packets in real time.

-   Make sure to edit the Options Headers.
+  - Make sure to edit the Options Headers.

-Client-Side
+- Client-Side

-   Run DHCPSniffer.py.
+  - Run DHCPSniffer.py.

-   This will use SCAPY to sniff for DHCP packets and append option 181 to an executable .bat file in a specified directory
+  - This will use SCAPY to sniff for DHCP packets and append option 181 to an executable .bat file in a specified directory